lmco/lm-mit-momentum22/QA.md

 The drone can take up and deposit up to 60 seconds worth of water (it takes the same amount of time to take up water as it does to deposit it).

+## How much water does it take to extinguish a fire?

+The fire is shrunk by a factor of 0.05 of its previous area for every second that the water is deposited over the fire, but scaled by the update rate (100 Hz or once every 0.01 sec).
+Put another way, after 1 second of water, the fire will have `area=0.95*0.01*previous_area` executed `1/update_rate` (100) times, where `area` of the previous iteration becomes the `previous_area` of the next iteration.
+While not realistic, this simplifies implementation and makes big fires not as daunting to put out.

+## When will the drone start dropping the water?

+The water will deposit so long as the drone is at least within a 5 meter radius of a fire edge or vertex or is inside the fire polygon.

 ## Will I have access to the locations and statuses of the survivors/fires/water?

-- Fire Suppression (same for practice and competition):
+### Fire Suppression (same for practice and competition)

 - Fire statuses: Not programmatically, but these metrics are available via the Visualizer tables.
 - Fire locations: Map records contain fire locations in the `data_fs` field (see [maps/boston_fire.json](https://github.com/lmco/lm-mit-momentum22/blob/main/maps/boston_fire.json#L16) for example).
 These locations are also viewable via the Visualizer tables.
 Upcoming: near real-time locations will be available programmatically via a connection to the visualizer.
 - Water status: same as fire statuses.
 - Water locations: [waterbodies.geojson](https://github.com/lmco/lm-mit-momentum22/blob/main/data/waterbodies.geojson) specifies water and land geometries.

-- Search and Rescue
+### Search and Rescue

 - Water locations: [waterbodies.geojson](https://github.com/lmco/lm-mit-momentum22/blob/main/data/waterbodies.geojson) specifies water and land geometries.
 - Practice maps
   - Survivor statuses: Not programmatically, but these metrics are available via the Visualizer tables.
 Upcoming: a near real-time count of found survivors will be available programmatically via a connection to the visualizer.
   - Survivor locations: Map records contain survivor locations in the `data_snr` field (see [maps/boston_sar.json](https://github.com/lmco/lm-mit-momentum22/blob/main/maps/boston_sar.json#L20) for example).
 These locations are also viewable via the Visualizer tables.
 - Competition map
   - Survivor statuses: The total number of survivors and how many have been discovered is viewable via the Visualizer tables only.
 Upcoming: a near real-time count of found survivors will be available programmatically via a connection to the visualizer.
   - Survivor locations: No access to any locations for competition maps (neither programmatically nor via Visualizer tables).

+## Where will the drone start the mission?

+The drone's initial position is determined by the `.bash` script we have provided you at the root of this repository.
+The competition drone will start on the coastline, in the vicinity of water for both mission types.

 ## How quickly does the drone climb/descend/move laterally?